San Diego Spousal Support Attorneys

 Although both spouses may be making equal contributions to the family’s total well-being and quality of life, one will be providing most of the money, while the other will be performing the equally important task of child-rearing, home management, creating a positive home environment and, in some cases, working behind the scenes to advance the other’s career and reputation by creating or reinforcing important social relationships and being involved in the community.
 This typically involves sacrificing other opportunities for career and income advancement.

-In a divorce where a couple have unequal incomes, the law deems it appropriate, in many cases, for the spouse who has been supported during the marriage to continue to receive support, commonly called alimony but referred to in California law as “spousal support.”
-Where the supported spouse has less earning potential than the supporting spouse, and especially when the supported spouse will continue to be the primary caretaker of the children, it is reasonable for the support to continue either permanently or temporarily, depending on the circumstances.
+In a San Diego divorce where a couple have unequal incomes, the law deems it appropriate, in many cases, for the spouse that has been supported during the marriage to continue to receive spousal support payments, commonly called alimony but referred to in California law as “spousal support.”
+Where the supported spouse has less earning potential than the supporting spouse, and especially when the supported spouse will continue to be the primary caretaker of the children, it is reasonable for the spousal support payments to continue either permanently or temporarily, depending on the circumstances.

 Considerations for Determining Spousal Support in California Law

 California law gives courts a significant amount of discretion to determine whether spousal support is appropriate, and if it is, the amount and duration of the support.
 Ideally, the couple will agree between them on an appropriate support plan.
 Your lawyer will assist you in evaluating the factors that typically affect the determination of an award:

 - The ability of each to earn enough to maintain the standard of living enjoyed during the marriage

 - The skills and work experience of the supported spouse and the demand in the workplace for those skills

 - The amount of time and the cost of education or job training required to develop marketable employment skills, where they are lacking

 - What the supported spouse sacrificed in earning capacity by quitting work to stay home to raise children, create a pleasant home environment for the family, and perform other domestic, social, and community functions